Aero2001/Elastic-Stack-Configuration/README.md

 - filebeat-playbook.yml
 - metricbeat-playbook.yml
 - hosts (approximate hosts file on ansible container)
+- filebeat-config.yml (must be updated with your ELK server's IP)
+- metricbeat-config.yml (must be updated with your ELK server's IP)

 This document contains the following details:
 - Description of the Topology